caraya/gulp-starter-2021/src/md-content/learn-wordpress/theme-json-lesson-plan.md

 **IMPORTANT:**

-* **Do not use color as the only way to convey information.
+**Do not use color as the only way to convey information.
 For example: If you want to convey success, use text or another way to indicate success in addition to the color green.**

-* **This is also important from a cultural sensitivity standpoint.
+**This is also important from a cultural sensitivity standpoint.
 Not everyone using your site may understand your use of color.**

-**For more information see: [Creating Culturally Customized Content for Website Translation](https://www.globalizationpartners.com/2011/08/10/creating-culturally-customized-content-for-website-translation/).** {{FLAG THIS FOR TEAM REVIEW -- EXTERNAL LINK}}
+**For more information see: [Creating Culturally Customized Content for Website Translation](https://www.globalizationpartners.com/2011/08/10/creating-culturally-customized-content-for-website-translation/).**

 ----